|

 performance from any PLL in most ASIC applications is a mistake.

-Cycle-to-cycle jitter is the time variation in adjacent clock
+Period jitter is the time variation in the duration of clock

 that under the worst-case operating conditions with a worst case